-During a c-section an incision is made in the lower abdomen of the mother through the skin, muscle and uterus.
+During a c-section, an incision is made in the lower abdomen of the mother through the skin, fascia and uterus.
 After the baby is delivered it is stitched back up.
 Although relatively common, this is considered major abdominal surgery and as a busy, new mom it is important that you take care of yourself and your body so that you heal properly.

 Tips for Recovering From a C-section

 Please follow the advice of your healthcare provider

 - Try to minimize the amount of pressure in the abdomen (intra-abdominal pressure) so this means:

 - Avoid lifting anything heavier than your baby

 - When you do lift, do so on an EXHALE